shilpipaul09/Pipeline/readme.md

-# Update this for Project to JenkinsPoll
+# Updated on Sep 18 to Initiate Build